-The adage of “If it sounds too good to be true, it probably is” applies to bankruptcy services, as well.
+The adage of “If it sounds too good to be true, it probably is” applies to bankruptcy services.

-To be clear, there is no quick fix to getting out of debt.
+To be clear, there is no quick fix for getting out of debt.
 That is, unless you happen to come into a windfall of cash.

-The tried-and-true process of budgeting & methodically paying down your debt overtime is repeated by personal finance experts time and time again, for good reason.
+The tried-and-true process of budgeting and methodically paying down your debt over time is best.
+This is repeated by personal finance experts time and time again.
 When it comes to getting out of debt, that’s the only answer you’ll need.